How to Minimize the Environmental Impact of Construction: 9 Ways

 9 Ways to Limit the Impact of Construction on the Environment

-The construction industry is a massive net contributor to global carbon emissions and pollution.
+The construction industry is a massive net contributor to global carbon emissions and local environmental pollution.

 According to the UN, global emissions from buildings and the construction industry reached new highs in 2022, accounting for 37% of total greenhouse gas emissions.

-However, construction’s negative effect on the environment is not just limited to carbon.
-Further studies have shown that construction is responsible for 40% of water and 25% of air pollution nationwide.
-Construction sites are also responsible for significant noise pollution and landfill waste, as we’ll see in this article.
+Further studies also show that construction-related activities are responsible for 40% of water pollution and 25% of air pollution nationwide.
+Additionally, construction sites are also responsible for significant noise pollution and landfill waste, as we’ll see in this article.

-Let’s explore the impact of the construction industry on the environment and how contractors and managers can reduce their footprint.
+This guide explains how construction impacts the environment and outlines proven strategies contractors and project managers can use to reduce their environmental footprint.

 How Does Construction Impact the Environment